stanleyhspark/leimao.github.io/_posts/articles/2017-09-14-Google-DeepDream-Python.md

     <figcaption>Stormwind in WOW</figcaption>
 </figure>

-After "merging", the Chicago city now looks like this:
+After "merging", the Chicago city now looks like the image below.
+Overall, the Chicago city now looks very Stormwind-styled.
+All the building are now made up of big rocks.
+The trees also look like the trees in Stormwind.
+The only big error is that the neural network treats the cloud in Chicago as the wall of buildings.
+So the cloud looks like big rock to some extent.

 <figure>
     <img src = "{{ site.url }}/images/articles/2017-09-14-Google-DeepDream-Python/chicago-stormwind.jpg">